sheroz/ponci/README.md

 ### Why Poncu

 There's a little life story behind this name.
 It was during my first visit to the HQ of Maxim Integrated, located in San Jose, California.
 I believe it was a Friday morning.
-My colleagues treated me to colorful donuts at the office, and it was my first time trying such donuts.
-I also fondly remember the great atmosphere that we enjoyed.
+I remember, my colleagues treated me to colorful donuts at the office.
+It was my first time trying such donuts.
+I also fondly remember the great atmosphere that we enjoyed then.
 Those were truly wonderful days!
-Thus, in the dialect of my native language, we call donuts 'poncu' (пончики, or 'пончу' in my dialect).
+Thus, we call donuts as 'poncu' in the dialect of my native language (пончики, or 'пончу').
 So, I liked poncu!

 (I remember, guys visited us in Istanbul and very liked Turkish Kunefe, so next, maybe we can dive together into some other Rust project named "kunefe"?)